I think you will agree with me when I say:

 …do you think the statement, “please don’t contact me because I need to get my head straight” will have as much of an impact if he’s hearing it for a second or even third time?

-If this is round 2 for you guys, he knows exactly what he needs to do to get you to end your NC rule and that’s why you want to get it right the first time.
+If this is round 2 for you guys, he knows exactly what he needs to do to get you to end your No Contact Rule and that’s why you want to get it right the first time.

 Because the second time, he’ll call your “bluff” and then you might get to the point where you’re desperate to be with him all over again.